 I recall at night while we lay in our beds with the lights out our drill instructors lectured us on the reality of war.
-They said "look around, many of you men are going to be dead in a few months, "God made Marines to die" and other choice words to shake us into the reality that some of us in that barracks at that very moment would be DEAD in a few months.
+They said "look around, many of you men are going to be dead in a few months, that's what Marines do, die for their country".

-My drill Instructor Staff Sergeant Gunny Plummer said even if we trained hard and made all the right decisions, fate may still take its course and we may still die.
+Gunny Plummer said even if we trained hard and made all the right decisions, fate may still take its course and we may still die.
 Those were some shocking words but they were right.
 I didn't know much about "fate" then but I do now.
 I, however, trained extremely hard so I could battle death and cheat destiny and fate if it was in my cards.
 You see, I planned on making it back from that war alive.
-The Gunny told me when I graduated from Paris Island Boot Camp as I got on the bus to go to Camp Lejeune, NC Gunny told me "Lane, you will make it".